pbrogan12/chem/Chapter-1.md

   * Do the results have statistical significance?
   * Do the results have practical significance?

-> **A Voluntary Response Sample** - is one which the respondents themeselves decide whether to be included.
+> **A Voluntary Response Sample** - is one which the respondents themselves decide whether to be included.

 ---